guettli/git-tips/README.md

 More about rewriting the git history: [Git Book: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

-But you can't push the branch with the re-written history.
+But you cannot push the branch with the rewritten history.
 You need to use:

 ```console
 git push --force-with-lease
 ```

-But overall: Don't do this to often.
+But overall: do not do this too often.
 This is not very productive (compared to writing new code, fixing old bugs or writing more detailed tests)

 ## Squash all commits into a single commit